Peter-Scheelke/ArtistAssistant/UML/README.txt

   duplication is now undone in one step rather than three).

 - The user can now move objects by dragging them with the mouse.
-  Allowing this makes the program more intuitive for the user.
+  This means that all consecutive move commands will be undone at the same time (even if the user leaves an object at a point for a little while before moving it some more).
+Overall, this should make moving objects around more intuitive for the user.

 - The unit tests have been updated in order to test these new features.